-The deputy headteacher at Chilumba Secondary School Mr. Dzuunde, gives the girls the IFA supplements every week.
-Each girl has a self-compliance card, which they tick after consuming their supplements weekly.
+The deputy headteacher at Chilumba Secondary School Mr. Dzuunde, gives the girls the IFA supplements once a week every Wednesday.
+Each girl has a self-compliance card, where they tick after consuming their supplements weekly.

 “At first parents were nervous about their children taking the supplements but this changed after we continuously explained the benefits to them.
 Now the girls are open to taking the supplements and they are enthusiastic about it.
 They come in large numbers to get their weekly dose,” Mr. Dzuunde explains.

-The girls’ families have positively responded to the health and nutrition tips the students learn at school.
+The girls’ families have responded positively to the health and nutrition tips the students get at school.
 Many of them have started their own gardens, growing tomatoes and different types of vegetables.
 “Parents are happy with these developments because it is helping them to have nutritious food for their homes, and they even show me their gardens”, Mr. Dzuunde explains enthusiastically.

 UK Aid and Netherlands support to the IFA Supplementation Programme